cyc-func/Braindraw/README.md

 # Braindraw

 BrainDraw is a graphical variant of Brainf***.
 It can be used to manipulate pixels for creating drawings.
-It uses an 8-color, 3-bit palette.
-If a cell with value 0-7 is printed, the relevent color corresponding to the cell is printed.
-A cell with a value greater that 7 prints white.
+It uses an `8-color`, `3-bit` palette.
+If a cell with value `0-7` is printed, the relevent color corresponding to the cell is printed.
+A cell with a value greater that `7` prints white.
 In binary if the color is `abc_2`, then `a` corresponds to red, `b` corresponds to green and `c` corresponds to blue.
+See below for more details.

 All credits to [Benzene](https://codegolf.stackexchange.com/a/136986/31561) and [juju2143](https://esolangs.org/wiki/User:Juju2143) for the ideas.